Special Report: When it comes to e-cigs, Big Tobacco is concerned for your health

 Measures that make e-cigarettes less appealing or hard to come by may keep people smoking, these people say.
 Clive Bates, a former head of UK charity Action on Smoking and Health (ASH), thinks public health officials who advocate tough controls end up helping Big Tobacco’s conventional brands.

 “They really are all doing their utmost to protect the cigarette trade,” Bates said.
-“They just don’t realize it.”
+“They just don’t realise it.”
 He thinks regulations should encourage smokers to quit, or switch.

 The image of e-cigarettes is already changing.
 The proportion of people in Britain who think vaping is just as harmful as smoking doubled last year to 15 percent, according to a survey by ASH.
 In the United States, a similar picture is emerging.
 The growth in U.S. sales of e-cigarettes slowed to 5 percent in the fourth quarter last year from 19 percent a year earlier, according to Wells Fargo analyst Bonnie Herzog.
 She attributes that partly to increased uncertainty about the products.